Is there such a thing as a hypoallergenic cat? Can some breeds be less triggering than others? These questions get asked every day.

 Cat allergies can also cause long-term effects like trouble sleeping, eczema, itchy skin, swollen eyes, and more.
 These can occur from direct contact with an animal or by being in a room where there is a lot of dander present.
 The severity and sensitivity of an individual to cat allergies will vary.

 Hypoallergenic cats are those breeds that are less likely to trigger allergic reactions.
-Owners should remember that a 100%, zero allergen-producing, a fully hypoallergenic cat does not exist.
+Owners should remember that 100%, zero allergen-producing, fully hypoallergenic cats do not exist.
 People who suffer from allergies are provoked by different triggers.
 In fact, the same cat can trigger different allergic reactions in people who all suffer from cat allergies.
 There are, however, some cat breeds that tend to be less allergy-inducing than others.
 This is due to these breeds producing less of the protein that triggers allergies and other things like less fur shedding.

 Bengal cats are known for their wild-looking appearance.
 They are often called pet leopards.
 They get relatively large and can reach between 12 and 20 pounds.
 Their gorgeous coats are usually short hair, though several long hair varieties exist.
 These hybrids are incredibly smart, high-energy, and very affectionate.
 They make lovely, exotic-looking pets and are growing in popularity worldwide.